ArkinSolomon/xpkg-client/README.md

 ##### *BOOL* `$IS_MAC_OS`

-True if the operating system is MacOS.
+True if the operating system is macOS.

 ##### *BOOL* `$IS_WINDOWS`